hsutter/cppfront/docs/index.md

-# Overview & getting started
+# Welcome & getting started

 ## What are Cpp2 and cppfront?